-If you are interested in having Sheryl or another team member speak please contact us via email at: firstname.lastname@example.org
+If you are interested in having our team speak, please contact us via email at: firstname.lastname@example.org